htso/AHA/README.md

     install.packages("Rcpp", "LiblineaR", "pixmap", "R.matlab", "R.utils")

+#Datasets
+In their paper, the algorithm is tested on three datasets : Cifar10, NORB, and STL.
+I provide the functions to download these datasets directly from the web.
+But beware that it may take a long time to download certain files, e.g. CIFAR10.

+I included a small subset of the CIFAR10.
+To load it, just type

+    data(tinyCifar10)

 [1] Coates, Adam, Andrew Y. Ng, and Honglak Lee.
 "An analysis of single-layer networks in unsupervised feature learning."
 International conference on artificial intelligence and statistics.
 2011.